Improvements to LABC Warranty site scoring framework

 Insight, transparency and consistency

-From April 12 2026, LABC Warranty will introduce an improved site scoring framework that will offer you clearer visibility of workmanship standards while maintaining the robust inspection approach our surveyors are known for.
+LABC Warranty is introducing an improved site scoring framework that will offer you clearer visibility of workmanship standards.

-In addition, our focus will move from areas like site tidiness and health & safety to put emphasis on the quality observed on individual plots or blocks inspected.
+Our scoring focus will move from areas like site tidiness and health & safety to put emphasis on construction quality at Key Stages.

 Click here to jump to our FAQs.